timescale/docs/timescaledb/quick-start/dotnet.md

 ```

 3. Run the application again.
-It will drop and recreate the `sensors` table and then create a new hypertable called `sensor_data`.
+It drops and recreates the `sensors` table, and then creates a new hypertable called `sensor_data`:
 ```bash
 $ dotnet run